The story behind Uluru's stunning 'Field of Light'

 It’s the subtle pink glow that first catches the eye.
 As the sun recedes across the desert, the first sparks of colour shyly emerge from the land beneath Uluru, slowly growing in strength and power.
 It’s soon followed by a cascade of colour: pale blues, deep violets, raw ochre and gentle whites that shimmer and recede.

 The night sky above Uluru is mesmeric and seemingly endless.
 Uncorrupted by city lights and pollutants, its expression of the infinite has long been a drawcard for visitors to the arid centre of Australia.
-Until December 2020, it will be mirrored by a field of lights softly erupting from the desert landscape.
+It is now mirrored by a field of lights softly erupting from the desert landscape.

 Field of Light is an immersive installation that represents a homecoming of sorts for its English creator.
 In 1992 Bruce Munro had been living in Australia for eight years and decided to visit Uluru – driving a beaten-up Toyota Corona he bought for 1500 AUD – on his Australian “swan song”.
 Overwhelmed by its beauty, he scribbled the idea for a light installation in a notebook, an idea that a decade later first took form in a field behind his home in south-west England.
 Rather than announce it with a grand launch, he left people to discover it for themselves.
 “It caught on.
 We had people turn up in our field.
 A woman burst into tears and gave me a hug.
 It was a human reaction, and very important.”